Jackiecrazy/WarDance/README.txt

 - There are nine levels of combo, taking a total of 45 normal attacks.
 - Combo is halved upon taking a full-damage hit, and the bar is cleared.
 - Physical skills can fill the bar faster, encouraging their use.
-Qi: by remaining in combat, one can gradually unlock more and more moves.
+Might: by remaining in combat, one can gradually unlock more and more moves.
-- Qi is gained at a flat rate every attack.
+- Might is gained at a flat rate every attack.
 - Every hit in your combo will increase its generation multiplier by 0.1, up to double.
-- After not being used for half a minute, qi will decrease slowly, becoming spirit xp.
+- After not being used for half a minute, might will decrease slowly, healing fatigue, burnout, and wounding, in that order.
+This is just for insomnia runs.
 Spirit: suspiciously remniscent of a stamina bar.
 - Spirit obeys the same rules as posture, sans armor increasing its cap.
 - Taking damage will pause spirit regen for 2 seconds.